mleake/CS448M-paperpiecer/proposal.md

 *What do you think will be the hardest part of the project?*
 I expect the hardest parts of this project will be
-1) designing a good paper piecing pattern: I have sewn existing patterns before but never made my own, and from what I have read, pattern design is quite challenging.
+1) Designing a good paper piecing pattern: I have sewn existing patterns before but never made my own, and from what I have read, pattern design is quite challenging.
 Going through this process of designing a quilt block and producing a valid ordering manually will help inform my longer-term research interests in this space.
 2) Formalizing the constraints on what makes a valid pattern: This could be a complicated computational geometry problem.
 Once we have a better sense for how complex the geometry is, it should be easier to estimate what kind of computational tools we can create.

 ## Project Plans